HimasRafeek/secure-node-auth/docs/SECURITY.md

 ## 🔍 Vulnerability Disclosure

-If you discover a security vulnerability, please email: security@yourdomain.com
+If you discover a security vulnerability, please open an issue.

 **Do not** open a public issue for security vulnerabilities.